EBLIDA offers various mailing lists for its members. Each list has a different focus and target audience.

 Announcement List for Full Members

 Audience: Subscription is limited to Full Members.
-All Members are automatically subscribed to this list.
-Subscribers cannot post to the list.
+All Full Members have the right to be subscribed to this list.
+Subscribers cannot post to the list and will receive important Member announcements only.

 Announcement List for Associate Members

 Audience: Subscription is limited to Associate Members.
-All Associate Members are automatically subscribed to this list.
-Subscribers cannot post to the list.
+All Associate Members have the right to be subscribed to this list.
+Subscribers cannot post to the list and will receive important Member announcements only.

 Purpose: Only for important Member announcements.